nkammah/diversity-in-hiring/README.md

 * [Resilient Coders](http://www.resilientcoders.org/) : Spreading code literacy to young people from traditionally underserved communities.
 * [She Geeks Out](https://www.shegeeksout.com/) : She Geeks Out’s mission is to educate, promote and support diverse and inclusive companies and organizations
 * [SOGAL](https://www.iamsogal.com/) :  a platform for the next generation of diverse entrepreneurs and investors.
 SoGal offers startup advisory, incubating resources, networking opportunities, mentorships and investor relations to help members succeed.
-* [Tech Jobs Tour](https://techjobstour.com/) : organizing tours that bring together diverse and non-traditional talent with companies who need their skills the most.